 Protein Family Sorter Service¶

-The Protein Family Sorter Service tool enables researchers to examine the distribution of specific protein families, known as FIGfams, across a set of user-selected genomes.
+The Protein Family Sorter Service tool enables researchers to examine the distribution of protein families across a set of user-selected genomes.
 Results are displayed in a page showing all the families associated with the selected genomes, plus filter controls and an interactive heatmap.

 Using the Protein Family Sorter Service¶